 24 July 2012

-Tags: Syria Lebanon Pope Benedict XVI Israel Damascus
+Tags: Syria Lebanon Israel Pope Benedict XVI Ukrainian Catholic

 If you’re new to us and find yourself wondering, “Just what is CNEWA?,” this four minute journey into our world offers some inspiring answers.
 This video features a look at some of the people and places we serve, along with a conversation with Msgr.
 John E. Kozar, CNEWA’s president.
 Curious for more?
 You’ll find an extensive history of the agency and information about how you can be a part of the work we do over at the CNEWA website.

 Tags: India CNEWA Middle East Eastern Europe Northeast Africa

 Msgr.
 John Kozar chats with Mrs. Joan Sheen Cunningham at CNEWA’s offices in New York today. (photo: Erin Edwards)

 Mrs. Joan Sheen Cunningham, niece of Venerable Archbishop Fulton J. Sheen, joined CNEWA’s Msgr.
 John Kozar today to honor the legacy of this trailblazer of the North American church.